the-fsharp-mirror/the-fsharp-mirror.github.io/_posts/2017/2017-09-17-two-months-reports.md

  - Became the Chairperson of the Training and Education Working Group and adapted her 2 month goals to focus more on activities related to the mission of this group.
- - Started the second round of the [F# Mentorship programme](http://fsharp.org/mentorship/).
+ - Started the third round of the [F# Mentorship programme](http://fsharp.org/mentorship/).
  - Has been running regular office hours on every other Monday (5pm London, 9am West, 12pm East, 1am Tokyo).
  - Became the distributor of F# stickers for Europe.
 If you need some, ping